git-town/git-town/docs/ARCHITECTURE.md

 In the Git Town codebase each concept (such as type definitions, functions, or constants) is located in its own file.
 This organization simplifies the process of locating specific concepts by opening the file with the matching name.

+#### Newtypes

+Git Town's domain model has several dozen meanings for `string` and other basic data types.
+Distinguishing them from each other eliminates an entire category of bugs.
+Git Town's codebase therefore makes copious use of the newtype pattern, i.e. it defines dedicated data types for each domain concepts.